1998-2002: B.S., Natural Resources and Environmental Ecology, Peking University

 My current research activities revolve around three related themes: 1) investigating the social and political implications of recent mapping practices combined with Web 2.0 technologies; 2) examining GIS-related practices in China’s urban planning agencies within the urbanization and globalization contexts; and 3) examining Public Participation GIS (PPGIS) practices in urban governance.

-Building upon these above projects, I am interested in investigating geospatial technology usage and developments by various social groups situated in the UK context and working with local community groups through participatory mapping.
+Building upon these above activities, I am interested in investigating geospatial technology usage and developments by various actors and social groups situated in various social contexts and working with local community groups through participatory mapping.

 2012-2013: Faculty Research Fund, Newcastle University, £3,730, "Investigating Volunteered Geographic Information Production: A Comparative Study of the UK and China"

 Development and Mentoring Program Fund (with Cynthia Berlin (Co-PI)),